hannahro15/ready-steady-eat/README.md

 - As a shopper, I can confirm that I can add and remove items from my cart.
 - As a shopper, I can confirm that I am able to edit quantity of items that are in my basket before I pay, so I can order the right amount of products that I need.
 - As a user I can confirm that I am able to add, edit, and delete product listings so I can update the website accordingly.
-- As a shopper, I expect the payment to go through succesfully without any errors, so that I can purchase what is in my basket.
+- As a shopper, I can confirm that the payment to go through succesfully without any errors, so that I can purchase what is in my basket.
 This goes through via Stripe on the backend.

 ### Other/General
 - As a user, it is clear what the purpose of the website is, what it is about, and what content is in it, so I can decide if I want to explore and view the website further.